 All guests are picked up and returned to their place of lodging.
 We pick up at hotels and condos in Jackson and Teton Village.
-Your exact pick up time will be determined by your hotel location.
-The Jackson Hole Wildlife Safaris office will notify you of your pickup time prior to your departure.
+Please make note of your pickup time, and save it for your reference.

 Seasonal changes to trip timing may be made to accommodate daylight and/or optimum wildlife viewing.

 We absolutely LOVED this experience!!
 This is a top-notch company, they are customer oriented and highly professional in all aspects of what they do.